daniel-wrench/reynolds_scales_project/README.md

 5. `electrons_6hr.py`: Make low-res (6hr) electron density dataframe pickle (Rāpoi job)
 5. Run EDA, produce plots, train ML pipelines (other Jupyter notebooks which Kevin ran in Google Colab)

-# Results for scales and correlations

-- In terms of the two methods for calculating the correlation scale, 1/e tends to produce larger values than the fit method, and this discrepancy becomes more pronounced (scatterplot shows greater scatter) at higher values of each.
-Overall only **0.88** correlation between the two values.

-- Correlation between Taylor scale and exponential fit correlation scale = **0.77**.
-A time series plot of these quantities over time also shows a strong correlation.
-- Correlation between Taylor scale and 1/e correlation scale = **0.62**.
-A time series plot of these quantities over time also shows a correlation, though weaker than that above.

-# V2, implementing Chuychai

-- Calculate *cross*-correlation, in addition to Pearson correlation coefficient?
-Probably more appropriate for time series data
-- Use more data?